Koukyosyumei/Runwai/README.md

   // _NUM_ROWS can be symbolic, but users might be able to assign a concrete value.
   // _trace: [F, _NUM_COLS] × _NUM_ROWS;

-  // auxilirary values
+  // auxiliary values
-  auxilirary_values {
+  auxiliary_values {
     final_value: F
   }